Yasma90/ReservationSystem/README.md

 Reservation System development with ASP .Net 5 Web Application (backend) and Angular 13 (front-end)

-To get more details go the API documentation /swagger
+To get more details or test go the API documentation `/swagger`

 ## Pre-requisites